|Nutrition Facts (per serving)|

 What Kind of Lettuce Is Used for Lettuce Wraps?

 A sturdy, crisp lettuce with tortilla-sized, cup-shaped leaves is best for lettuce wraps and lettuce cups.
-Little gem lettuce (a smaller type of romaine) used in this recipe works well, as does butter lettuce.
+Little gem lettuce (a smaller type of romaine) used in this recipe works well, as does Bibb lettuce or butter lettuce.
 Iceberg lettuce will also work but has less flavor and nutritional value than other varieties.

 Do Lettuce Wraps Have Carbs?